 - It can hold both homogeneous and Heterogeneous Elements.

 - Every collection Class is implemented based on some standard data structure.
 Hence for every requirement readymade method support is available.
-Being a programmer we have to use those methods and we are not responsible to provide the implementation.
+Being a programmers we have to use those methods and we are not responsible to provide the implementation.

 When we want to Represent a Group of Individual Objects as a Single Entity then we should go for Collection.